IBM/MLOps-CPD/README.md

 Some of the notebooks require quite a few dependencies, which - as a best practice - should not be manually installed via pip each time.
 To avoid doing that, we will create custom environments.
 They are alternatively called `Software Configurations` across Watson Studio Documentation.

+---
 <details>
-<summary>⚠️ Click here if you do not know how to customize environments in Watson Studio</summary>
+<summary><b>⚠️ Click here if you do not know how to customize environments in Watson Studio</b></summary>

 1. Under Tool runtimes on the Environments page on the Manage tab of your project, check that no runtime is active for the environment template that you want to change.
 If a runtime is active, you must stop it before you can change the template.

 2. Under Templates on the Environments page, select the template you want to customize and add your changes.
 You can't change the language of an existing environment template.

 3. You can now create a software customization and specify the libraries to add to the standard packages that are available by default.

-For more details, check out [Adding a customization](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=environments-adding-customization) in the Documentation
+(For more details, check out [Adding a customization](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=environments-adding-customization) in the Documentation)
 </details>

+---

 - Use Python 3.9
 - Modify the `pip` part of the Python environment customisation script below: